About the EAPC blog (http://www.eapcnet.wordpress.com)

 Please submit your post in English.
 On occasion, by arrangement with the author, we may publish a post in another European language as well as English.
 Non-English posts will also be uploaded to the main EAPC website in the ‘EAPC documents in other languages’ section.

 The editor reserves the right to modify the length of the article and to make any necessary changes to grammar to conform to accepted style guidelines, but any major alterations will be confirmed with you.
 After initial editing, and you have confirmed that you agree to any changes, your post will be sent for final review to the editorial board.
-Occasionally we may ask you to make further revisions before your post is accepted for publication.
+Occasionally we may ask you to make further revisions before accepting for publication.
 (Acceptance by the editorial board is necessary in all cases; no posts will be automatically published).
 Once accepted for publication, we will publish your post as soon as possible.
 Priority is given to time-sensitive posts, otherwise we publish on a first-come first-served basis throughout the year.

 Please note that all posts will be considered to be the personal opinion of the writer, and not to be the official EAPC position, unless otherwise stated.
-Thank you for your interest in contributing to our Blog.

-How can I access the EAPC Blog?
+How can I access the EAPC blog?

-Who manages the EAPC Blog?
+Who manages the EAPC blog/social media activities?

 Social media team